 Crime rate: 21.23 incidents per 1,000 residents

-According to the latest crime stats in Washington DC, these crimes tend to occur in certain blocks, particularly during evening hours.
+Mount Pleasant is often recognized as one of the dangerous areas in Washington DC as it has seen an increase in theft, burglaries, and occasional violent crimes near metro stations, nightlife corridors, and certain blocks after dark.
+These crimes tend to occur in certain blocks, particularly during evening hours.
 Community efforts like neighborhood watch programs and increased police patrols aim to tackle these issues.
-Despite these actions, some areas remain vulnerable, and residents are advised to stay cautious.
+Despite these actions, residents are advised to stay cautious.

 9. Barry Farm

-Crime rate: 6.00 incidents per 1,000 residents
+Crime rate:6.00 incidents per 1,000 residents

-Population: 1,400
+Population: 1,334

 10. Congress Heights